oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

 ## Step 2: Create a new set of node artifacts

-As explained previously, the node descriptor format has a breaking change between The Quest and the Amber Network.
+As explained previously, the node descriptor format has breaking changes between The Quest and the Amber Network.
 To simplify migration, it is best to delete the old node artifacts and create new ones.
 Execute the following commands in the `/localhostdir` directory.